File your tax return online

 Online tax return troubleshooting

-Don't go back to the saved form by using the 'Personal income tax return' link on your onegov account because it will start the return again and you'll lose your previous progress.
+Don't use the 'File your return' link on this page or the 'Personal income tax return' link on your onegov account because it will start the return again and you'll lose your previous progress.

 We deal with these as quickly as we can.